nature1995/Flight-Delay-Prediction/README.md

 * In model 2, compared with linear regression, polynomial regression with ridge regression is the wining method with MSE (54.99).
 * Include almost all the factors to rank airline for users.

+## Notice:

+Make sure you download all the datasets and put the same folder before run the code!!!